evanarlian/ml/src/yolo/readme.md

 * 7 is obtained by the result of previous layers, so not from `S`.
 How to supply S (yolo image grid) to model construction?
 Currently the YoloDetection class only accepts `B` and `C`.
 * Detection head uses sigmoid (the paper uses identity/linear activation).
 After a lot of trial, without sigmoid the gradient will explode.
 * The learning rate used is much lower than the paper, about 7 times lower, or otherwise the gradient will explode too.
+* Note: I originally trained the backbone on ImageNet100, and the result is so much better when the backbone is trained on real ImageNet.
+Turns out pretraining matters a lot.

 # References
 * [YOLO paper](https://arxiv.org/abs/1506.02640)